Domingos Pires Ferreira (merchant): Early life

 Domingos Pires Ferreira was born in 1718 on Bustelo, freguesia of Santa Maria Madalena da Vila da Ponte, comarca of Chaves, province of Trás-os-Montes, Portugal.
 He was the son of the farmer Domingos Pires Ferreira, nicknamed Penedo, and Domingas Gonçalves Ferreira.

 In 1725, Domingos moved to Recife, Pernambuco, Brazil, and lived with his uncle, the merchant Manuel Alves Ferreira.

 Career

 By 1745, he was already one of the richest men from Recife.
 Amongst the roles he has partaken, was as elected member of the Corpo do Comércio in 1764, 1769, 1774 and 1781, inspector for the businessmen, storekeeper for Fazenda Real in 22 December 1767 and municipal official for Recife in 1771.

-Domingos also started the cattle industry and bought farming to Parnaíba, Piauí.
+Domingos also started the cattle industry and bought lands in Parnaíba, Piauí.

 In 1761, João da Costa Monteiro Júnior won the election as the Director of the Companhia Geral de Comércio de Pernambuco e Paraíba against Luís Ferreira de Moura, but the election was deemed as fraudulent due several reasons.
 Amongst the reasons, 18 merchants, including Domingos, alleged that they had not been told about the election.